hardly before

 覚え方のコツ Memory Tip

-Fix "hardly" as "almost not," not "with difficulty."
-In this pattern, there was hardly any time before the next thing happened.
-The frame "had hardly done A before B did" helps you remember a very quick sequence.
+Fix "hardly" first as "almost not," not "with difficulty."
+Then read the pattern as: there was hardly any time before the next thing happened.
+That makes the phrase easy to connect with very quick sequence.
+The common structure "had hardly done A before B did" is a good frame to memorize.

 例文